-In 2019-20, we were provided an allocation of \$5,516M which was a small decrease in funding compared to the previous financial year.
+In 2020-21, we were provided an allocation of \$4,824M which was a decrease in funding compared to the previous financial year.

 In the reporting year, the majority of our operating expenditure was related to payroll costs for members and registry staff in the direct delivery of our services.
 Our travel expenditure reduced significantly in the reporting year following the introduction of virtual hearings.
-Prior to COVID19 some travel costs were incurred to ensure the availability of members to conduct in-person hearings in particular locations including regional areas, as well as other services such as conducting face-to-face advocates forums and training.
-While the majority of our accommodation costs are met by the Department, a small property cost was also generated pre-pandemic by the hire of hearing and conference rooms in other tribunal premises for in-person hearings, where we no longer have a physical registry presence.
+While the majority of our accommodation costs are met by the Department, a small property cost was also generated by the hire of hearing and conference rooms in other tribunal premises for in-person hearings, where we no longer have a physical registry presence.

-Veterans' Review Board Expenditure
+Table 14: Veterans' Review Board Expenditure

-2018-19 (\$'000) 2019-20 (\$'000)
+2019 20 (\$'000) 2020 21 (\$'000)

 Salaries (includes superannuation)

-Members 2,627 2,211
+Members 2,211 1,859

-Staff (includes o/time & temps) 2,795 2,998
+Staff (includes o/time & temps) 2,998 2,830

-TOTAL 5,422 5,209
+TOTAL 5,209 4,689

-Travel (includes fares, accommodation and allowances) 335 120
+Travel (includes fares, accommodation and allowances) 120 9

 Supplies and services

-Printing, postage, stationery and other office expenses 128 176
+Printing, postage, stationery and other office expenses 176 105

 Communication and couriers 2 2

-External training 13 9
+External training 9 9

-Advertising 13 -
+Advertising - 10

-TOTAL 178 187
+TOTAL 187 126

-GRAND TOTAL 5,913 5,516
+GRAND TOTAL 5,516 4,824